osism/openstack-image-manager/README.md

 ## Delete image

 Simply remove the version of an image you want to delete or the entire image from ``etc/images.yml``.

 ## Modify image properties

-* removal of properties is not yet possible
+* Removal of properties is not yet possible
 * URL, name and format can not be changed
-* any keys can be added to `meta`, these will be added to the image
+* Any keys can be added to `meta`, these will be added to the image
-* existing keys in `meta` can be changed, the same applies to `min_disk` and `min_ram`
+* Existing keys in `meta` can be changed, the same applies to `min_disk` and `min_ram`

 ## Modify image tags